AVEVA/CONNECT-data-services-developer-docs/content/communities/community-setup.md

 Establishing a new community requires collaboration between administrators for multiple tenants.
 Complete the following procedures to establish a new community and invite other tenants to join it.

+**Tip:** Looking for instructions on how to join a community?
+See <xref:community-accept-invite>.

 ## Prerequisites for community setup

 To create a new community, you must:

 - Be a [Tenant Administrator](xref:ccRoles#tenant-roles).

-- Have the email address for Tenant Administrator of the tenant you invite to the community.
+- Have the email address for Tenant Administrator of the tenant that you invite to the community.

 ## Community setup outline